Are you a public servant or politician, looking for new ways to involve citizens in policy-making in your community?

 Cities, regions, politicians, governments,… that want to participate, can apply with one to three people.
 The profiles we are looking for are (1) people working in the administration, in the field of participation or citizen engagement and (2) elected politicians, who have the capacity to promote the project at the political level.
 A mix is ideal, but of course not a prerequisite.

-You can apply for the summer school by filling out this form before the 15th of October, 2021.
-In the form, we ask you to briefly specify your motivation to come to the summer school.
+You can apply for the Autumn School by filling out this form before the 15th of October, 2021.
+In the form, we ask you to briefly specify your motivation to come to the Autumn School.

 To guarantee good debates and ample learning opportunities, we can only host a limited amount of people at the Autumn School, so do not wait too long to apply!